Since you’re saving money and spreading the cost, even expensive bikes are affordable through Cyclescheme. But what’s the limit?

-You can get essentially any bike through Cyclescheme.
+You can get virtually any bike through Cyclescheme.
 It can be any brand, and you can be anywhere in the country.
 There are over 2,000 Cyclescheme retailers nationwide, and you can order in store, online, or through click-and-collect or brand direct services.

-The limit is normally £1,000, including VAT.
-That can be for a bike, cycling equipment, or a combination of both.
-You can even get two bikes – to use at each end of a train journey, for example – so long as they don’t total more than £1,000.
-The limit is ordinarily set at £1,000 because the Office of Fair Trading has decreed that’s the maximum allowed under the Cycle to Work Group Credit Licence, which the majority of employers operate under.
+The scheme can be used for a bike, cycling accessories, or a combination of both.
+You could even get two bikes – to use at each end of a train journey, for example – so long as they didn’t total more than your certificate value.
+You would need to get both bikes from the same retailer though.

 How Many Times Can I Use The Cycle to Work Scheme?

 Once you’ve finished making salary sacrifice payments, you can have a second (or third or fourth…) bite of the cherry.
 There is no limit on how many times you use the scheme during your employment, but as you can only have one application per 12 month period, use it wisely!

 Can I spend more than my employer’s limit with Cyclescheme?

 If your employer does have a set limit, then you will need to choose a cycle to work package that costs up to this figure (you cannot add funds on top).

 Most employers still offer a large enough limit that you can get some decent equipment.

 What savings can I make with Cyclescheme?